leob03/E2E_Object_Pose_Estimator/README.md

 In order to train and evaluate object pose estimation models, we need a dataset where each image is annotated with a *set* of *pose labels*, where each pose label gives the 3DoF position and 3DoF orientation of some object in the image.

-We will use the [PROPS Pose](https://deeprob.org/datasets/props-pose/) dataset, which provides annotations of this form.
+We used the [PROPS Pose](https://deeprob.org/datasets/props-pose/) dataset, which provides annotations of this form.
 Our PROPS Detection dataset is much smaller than typical benchmarking pose estimation datasets, and thus easier to manage.
 PROPS comprises annotated bounding boxes for 10 object classes:
 `["master_chef_can", "cracker_box", "sugar_box", "tomato_soup_can", "mustard_bottle", "tuna_fish_can", "gelatin_box", "potted_meat_can", "mug", "large_marker"]`.
 The choice of these objects is inspired by the [YCB object and Model set](https://ieeexplore.ieee.org/document/7251504) commonly used in robotic perception models.

-We create a [`PyTorch Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) class named `PROPSPoseDataset` in `utils/PROPSPoseDataset.py` that will download the PROPS Pose dataset.
+We created a [`PyTorch Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) class named `PROPSPoseDataset` in `utils/PROPSPoseDataset.py` that will download the PROPS Pose dataset.

 This dataset will format each sample from the dataset as a dictionary containing the following keys: